Let’s talk about the best Nike shoes for nurses.

-Unlike the The Air Max Torch 4, the Air Zoom Pegasus 33 has midsole support in addition to a rubber sole.
+Unlike the Air Max Torch 4, the Air Zoom Pegasus 36 has midsole support in addition to a rubber sole.

-The Air Zoom Pegasus 33 has ample support, perfect for nurses' long shifts.
-They're made for running so they hold up well and help to improve gait.
+The Air Zoom Pegasus 36 has ample support, perfect for a nurses’ long shift.
+They’re made for running, so they hold up well and help to improve gait.